AmrutaJoshi10/Comment-System/README.md

 update-database
 Each time you add any new entry in your database you will have to update your database.

-To understand this project properly, you will have to see my previous project named CourseApp.Demo which is based on ASP.NET core MVC.
+To understand this project properly, you will have to see my previous project named CourseApp which is based on ASP.NET core MVC.